An Cùrsa Bogaidh: Four-Week Immersion Course

 Weekends

-• There are no classes or activities scheduled on weekends, but students have the option to stay onsite if they wish.
+• There is nothing scheduled for weekends, but students do have the option to stay onsite if they wish.
 Students who choose to stay onsite during weekends will be responsible for their own meals, as our cafeteria will be closed.
-The resident has a kitchenette that is equipped with a microwave, kettle, fridge and sink, and transportation to the local grocery store is available if you book in advance.
+For anyone who is without a vehicle, we will make sure you have the opportunity to get to the store during the week so you can prepare for the weekend.
+The residence has a kitchenette that is equipped with a microwave, kettle, fridge and sink.

 Tuition